bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

 - The other "smarter" thing that I did was I wrote a script to run the notebook through command line.
 This is great because when I'm just messing around I want to be able to see things in a UI but I also want to be able to batch run things (I only have 1 GPU after all).
 This really allowed me to have the best of both worlds.
 I'll just mention a few specific tricks I used:

-  - Any variables I wanted to be able to modify from command-line I had to add something like :code:`os.environ.get('LATENT_DIM', 256)`.
+  - Any variables I wanted to be able to modify from command-line I had to add something like :code:`os.environ.get('LATENT_DIM', 256)`, which allows you to read command-line environment variables.
-  - In my run script, I had to define a `CMDLINE` var to not run certain UI specific code such as :code:`TQDMNotebookCallback()`, which is a delight to have in the UI but causes issues when running command line.
+  - In my run script, I had to define a `CMDLINE` var to not run certain UI-specific code such as :code:`TQDMNotebookCallback()`, which is a delight to have in the UI but causes issues when running from the command line.
   - In my run script, I used the Jupyter functionality to `run from command line <http://nbconvert.readthedocs.io/en/latest/execute_api.html>`__.
 The main thing to add is :code:`--ExecutePreprocessor.timeout=-1` so that it will not timeout when you're doing the actual fitting (it has a default of something like 10 mins if a cell takes too long).